simplex-chat/simplexmq/rfcs/2023-06-08-resync-ratchets.md

 - It initiates with the first key, and then receives the second key;
 - It receives the first key and then generates its own in response.

-After agent has both keys, it initiates new ratchet depending on keys' hashes.
-The agent that sent the key with the lower hash should use `x3dhRcv` function, the agent that sent the key with the greater hash should use `x3dhSnd` (or vice versa - but they should deterministically choose different sides).
+After agent has both keys, it initiates new ratchet depending on keys ordering.
+The agent that sent the lower key should use `initRcvRatchet` function, the agent that sent the greater key should use `initSndRatchet` (or vice versa - but they should deterministically choose different sides).

 \*\*\*\*\*